Get away and unplug. You’ll come back stronger than ever. – MICHAEL HYATT

 Maintaining a dynamic balance is vital to a healthy outlook.
 Once the holidays are past, the winter season in Kansas can be a peaceful time.

-As a person who retired from a 38 year civil servant career, most of which was spent in front of a radar screen as an air traffic controller, shucking off structure and stress was my idea of heaven on earth.
-It still is, yet at the same time, I was not naive enough to believe the illusion that this kind of place really exists.
-At least not for any length of time.
+As a person who retired from a 38-year civil servant career, most of which was spent in front of a radar screen as an air traffic controller, shucking off structure and stress was my idea of heaven on earth.
+It still is, yet at the same time, I was not naive enough to believe the illusion that this kind of place exists at least not for any length of time.
 The evidence is everywhere.

 Intentional Dynamic Balance

-For instance, after years of telling airplanes where to be and not to be, I found dynamic balance in an unseen structure.
-Both parties, pilots and controllers, learned this structure and then took intentional action within that structure to create a non-stressful air traffic flow.
+For instance, after years of telling airplanes where to be and where not to be, I found dynamic balance in an unseen structure.
+Both parties, pilots, and controllers, learned this structure and then took intentional action within it to create a non-stressful air traffic flow.
+Well, most of the time…

 I find the same to be true in our financial life: Intentionally creating a budget in anticipation of projected income and adhering to that budget takes the stress out of cash flow.
 I am also finding this to be true with time.
 Yes, even in my “retirement” years.

-In all of these examples one must be flexible, making adjustments for the unanticipated.
-Having flexibility includes building in appropriate margins so those surprise events a bother rather than a crises.
+In all of these examples, one must be flexible, making adjustments for the unanticipated.
+Having flexibility includes building in appropriate margins so those surprise events are a bother rather than a crisis.

 Why build in time for the unanticipated?
-Because there are forces at work that put pressure on the best intentions.
+Because there are forces at work applying pressure on the best intentions.
 For example in:

-• air traffic: weather, mechanic and/or systems failures will occur.
+- air traffic: weather, mechanical, and/or systems failures will occur.

-• the matter of time: the need to breathe, to rest, to jump off the constant demand of life is real.
+- the matter of time: the need to breathe, to rest, to jump off the constant demands of life is real.

 Why not PLAN for it?
 If you do not, someone or something else will…..